Trump blames 'U.S. foolishness and stupidity' for poor Russia ties ahead of Putin summit

 During a breakfast meeting with Finland’s president before the meeting with Putin in the Finnish capital, Trump appeared upbeat.
 Asked what he would say to Putin, Trump said: “We’ll do just fine, thank you.”

 Trump and his wife Melania returned to their hotel after the breakfast and were expected to remain there for a few hours.

-Putin was due in Helsinki around lunch time.
-The two leaders will meet one-on-one with only interpretors, followed by a working lunch accompanied by advisers.
+Putin landed in Helsinki about 40 minutes behind schedule, and was expected to head directly to the summit.
+The two leaders will hold a one-on-one with only interpretors, followed by a working lunch accompanied by advisers.

 While Trump has been abroad since last week, the special prosecutor investigating allegations that Russia interfered to help him win the 2016 presidential election indicted 12 Russians on Friday for stealing Democratic Party documents.